redhat-cop/cloud.aws_ops/roles/backup_select_resources/README.md

 backup_select_resources
 ==================

 A role to configure backups for selected resources.
 The role requires an existing backup vault and plan, and adds selected resources to the provided plan.
 A set of variables for resource selections is included for use as-is or as examples for modification.
-This role can be combined with the backup_plan_create role to create or update a backup plan if one does not already exist.
+This role can be combined with the `backup_create_plan` role to create or update a backup plan if one does not already exist. (see [example playbook](#create-backup-plan-and-select-resources)).

 Requirements
 ------------